aorvieto/riemann-continuous/README.md

 # Requirements
 All scripts are written in Matlab 2017b, but should work for any recent version of Matlab.

-No libraries (e.g. Manopt) are required: geometry is implemented directly.
+No libraries (e.g. Manopt) are required: geometry is implemented directly in each script.

 # Contents of this repo